ShootMe/FallGuysStats/README.md

   - Hit 'F' to flip the Display

 ## Changelog
+  - 1.62
+    - Fixed some logic when deleting shows while filtered
+    - Switched the Longest/Fastest to align with Qualify/Gold
   - 1.61
     - Added logic to reset overlay position if it ended up off screen
     - Tightened up the overlay when hiding the round info